greenaddress/garecovery/README.md

 The recovery tool supports recovering from both types of subaccounts.

 ## 2of2 Recovery
-Coins held in a 2of2 account need to be signed by both you and GreenAddress.
+Coins held in 2of2 accounts need to be signed by both you and Blockstream Green (also known with the previous name Greenaddress).
-Provided you have nLocktime emails enabled in your settings, the service automatically generates special "nLockTime" transactions, pre-signed by GreenAddress but not spendable until some time in the future (the nLockTime).
+At the moment, provided you have nLocktime emails enabled in your settings, the service automatically generates special "nLockTime" transactions, pre-signed by Blockstream Green but not spendable until some time in the future (the nLockTime).
+To recover these coins, refer to the 'nLocktime' section.
+In the future, thanks to a new type of script (CSV) the coins will be spendable by your keys only after a chosen amount of blocks has passed.
+To recover these coins, refer to the 'CSV (Check Sequence Verify)' section.
+Note that, in some cases, it may be needed to follow both procedures to recover all coins.

+### nLocktime
 To recover coins from a 2of2 account you simply wait until each nLockTime transaction becomes spendable (90 days by default), then countersign using the recovery tool and broadcast.
 The coins are sent to a key derived